pojntfx/uni-sdi-notes/docs/main.md

 # Now go to Alerting, create alert with name `HostDiskWillFillIn24Hours` and type `Grafana managed alert` using the following query: `(node_filesystem_avail_bytes * 100) / node_filesystem_size_bytes < 10 and ON (instance, device, mountpoint) predict_linear(node_filesystem_avail_bytes{fstype!~"tmpfs"}[1h], 24 * 3600) < 0 and ON (instance, device, mountpoint) node_filesystem_readonly == 0`, `Filesystem is predicted to run out of space within the next 24 hours at current write rate\n VALUE = {{ $value }}\n LABELS: {{ $labels }}` as description, `Host disk will fill in 24 hours (instance {{ $labels.instance }})` as the summary and `serverity=warning` as the labels.

 # Now go to https://grafana.felicitass-sdi1.alphahorizon.io/alerting/notifications/receivers/grafana-default-email/edit?alertmanager=grafana, enter your Email, and click on "Test".
 Now check your inbox, a test mail should have arrived.

+# Now go to create, import and select `4475` as the ID (https://grafana.com/grafana/dashboards/4475), go to dashboard settings and select `apache@file` as the service
 ```